After years in decline, U.S. drowning deaths are rising again

 Drowning prevention experts recommend that everyone learns to swim, yet the CDC report found that an estimated 40 million American adults don't know how.
 And nearly 55% have never taken a swimming lesson, which can be expensive and difficult to access for some people.

-Ramos said he hopes the country's first national water safety plan, which was released last year, will help reduce the number of drownings nationwide.
+Ramos said he hopes the country's first national null, which was released last year, will help reduce the number of drownings nationwide.

-For children between the ages of 1 and 4, drowning is the leading cause of death, according to the CDC.
+For children between the ages of 1 and 4, drowning is the leading cause of death, null.
 That age group saw a 28% increase in drowning fatalities between 2019 and 2022.

 Adults 65 and older experienced the second-highest rate of drowning, the report found.